 How much can I afford?

-It is useful to think about how much you would actually WANT to put towards your Christmas spending.
+Think about how much you actually WANT to put towards your Christmas spending.
 How much can I afford?
 How much feels right for our family?
-If you can find an answer to these questions, then drawing up a spending plan that is affordable to you and your family, will help you to have a more enjoyable and less stressful Christmas.
+If you can find an answer to these questions, then drawing up a spending plan that is affordable, will help you to have a more enjoyable and less stressful Christmas.

 Making a list

 Get into the habit of taking a list when you go shopping.
 It is easy to get tempted by bright lights and offers, especially at Christmas.
 If you change your attitude and make it habit to only buy things from your list, then it can help you to spend less.
 There are some fantastic apps which can help you to keep your list in an easy to access place.